-STEP 8: If you’re blending at home, add in a little water to help it grind better to a smooth paste without lumps and any difficulty.
+STEP 8: If you’re blending at home, add in a little water to help it grind better to a smooth paste without lumps or any difficulty.

 STEP 9: Now, that’s the first step on how to prepare Moi Moi.
 Let’s take a step further.

 STEP 10: Choose what garnishing you want here: